Chemical and Petroleum Engineering BEng (Hons) or MEng – 2022 entry

 Why choose this course

 Surrey is one of the few universities in the world offering you the chance to experience the complete chemical engineering process.
-Our new £1.7m chemical engineering facility includes a fully operational pilot process plant, allowing you to use the kind of state-of-the-art equipment you will find in industry.
+Our new £1.7million chemical engineering facility and plant allows you to use the kind of state-of-the-art equipment you’ll find in industry.

 What you will study

-Our BEng and MEng Chemical and Petroleum Engineering courses combine general chemical engineering principles with specialist modules, design projects, equipment design and research projects relating to energy and petrochemicals.
+Our BEng and MEng courses combine core principles with specialist modules, design projects, equipment design and research relating to energy and petrochemicals.

-You’ll also benefit from practical experience working on a small chemicals plant in our newly refurbished laboratory facilities which, combined with your academic studies, will prepare you for a wide range of fulfilling careers in the global energy sector.
+Taught by prize-winning academics and experienced former industrialists, you’ll gain practical experience working on a small chemicals plant in our newly refurbished laboratory facilities.
+This helps prepare you for a wide range of fulfilling careers in the global energy sector.

-You can apply to study for either a BEng or MEng (Masters of Engineering).
-The MEng builds on the BEng programme with a masters year, and is a direct route to a masters qualification.
-Depending on your progress, you may have the option to switch to a BEng or MEng during your studies.
+You can apply to study for either a BEng or MEng.
+The MEng builds on the BEng course with a masters year and is a direct route to a masters qualification.
+You may have the option to switch to a BEng or MEng during your studies.

 BEng (Hons) - Institution of Chemical Engineers (IChemE)